htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   and crashed when they had active jobs in the blkio controller.
   :jira:`1786`

+- Fixed a bug that would very rarely cause *condor_wait* to hang forever.
+  :jria:`1792`

 - Forced condor_ssh_to_job to never try to use a Control Master, which would break ssh_to_job.
 Also raised the timeout for ssh_to_job which might be needed for slow WANs.